 Applicants not meeting the requirements for full admission are sometimes granted provisional admission to make up for academic deficiencies.
 Please see the Masters of Biological and Agricultural Engineering (MBAE) graduate manual for more information regarding those requirements.
 The general requirements for admission to provisional status are established by the Graduate School.

-Students not possessing degrees from accredited engineering programs are required to submit GRE scores in Verbal, Quantitative and Analytical Writing.
+Students are required to submit GRE scores in Verbal, Quantitative and Analytical Writing.
 The GRE scores are used to predict the potential for the applicant to successfully complete advanced engineering work.

 Because our graduate degrees are engineering degrees, we normally require an undergraduate engineering degree for admission to those programs.
 However, we do make allowance for admission for non-engineers with the provision that they acquire sufficient engineering fundamentals to sit for the Fundamentals of Engineering Exam.